Agri-Cluster Retention and Expansion (ACRE) Program: Training Service Providers in Strategic Business Planning for Complex Value Chain Enterprises

 Accomplishments:

-We developed a 20-question ACRE Certification Exam.
+The 2-hour online ACRE Certification Exam consists of 20 short answer questions and is based on the core competencies of the ACRE course.
+The exam is proctored online by one member of the ACRE Technical Committee.
 This is one of three criteria required for ACRE Certification, which also includes completing the ACRE online facilitation course (18 unites and all quizzes), and conducting two proctored ACRE exercises.
-It was beta-tested, tweaked, and tested a second time.
+It was beta-tested, adjusted, and tested a second time.

-ACRE Facilitator Certification Exam
+Details of the ACRE Facilitator Certification Exam are as follows:

-Objective: to test the examinee's knowledge of competencies and their appreciation of the deeper meaning and integrativity of the course content.
+Objective: to test the examinee's knowledge of competencies and their appreciation of the deeper meaning and "integrativity" of the course content.
 Note: in the future, this exam should be approved by ACRE Technical Committee and the CoP.

 Structure and Scoring: The examinee takes the exam with a proctor and has 120 minutes to complete it (6 minutes per essay on average).
 There are 20 short essay questions in the exam, one question that corresponds to one competency per unit, plus two additional questions.
 Scoring is conducted by the ACRE Technical Committee (ATC).
 Three members of the ATC will separately score each answer using a 0 to 5 points system as follows: